OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-events.md

 ### Lifecycle of an event handler

 An event handler is created when an add-in registers the event handler and is destroyed when the add-in unregisters the event handler or when the add-in is closed.
-Event handlers do not persist as part of the Excel file itself.
+Event handlers do not persist as part of the Excel file.

 ## Register an event handler